Ideas-on-Stage/ideasonstage.com/content/news/2022-08-30-your_idea_is_worthless_unless_you_can_communicate_it.en.md

 If any of the points in this article have helped your business, please let me know.
 Please share the article with any friends or colleagues who might also benefit.

-There are many more resources available.
-If you want to improve your presentation skills further please try our **[Confident Presenter Scorecard](https://presentationscorecard.scoreapp.com/)**.

-After answering a series of simple yes/no questions you’ll get an instant score plus suggestions for improvement.
+If you want to become a more confident presenter, take the **[Confident Presenter Scorecard](https://presentationscorecard.scoreapp.com/)**.
+Answer simple Yes/No questions, get an instant score plus suggestions for improvement.
 It takes less than 3 minutes.
-Once you complete the scorecard, you’ll receive a free pdf copy of our best-selling book **Business Presentation Revolution**.
+Once you complete the scorecard, you’ll receive a free pdf copy of my best-selling book **Confident Presenter**.

 *Image: Photo by Johannes Plenio on Unsplash*